Linelore/LL-radio/README.md

 1. Place the .oog file in the sounds folder
 2. In description.ext add the file to the CfgSounds class list (Check the [wiki](https://community.bistudio.com/wiki/Description.ext#CfgSounds) if unsure how)
 3. In \Scripts\Radio\radioStart.sqf change the value _numberOfSoungs on line 2
-4. In \Scripts\Radio\radioStart.sqf add
+4. In \Scripts\Radio\radioStart.sqf add on line 39.
 ```
 	case 3 : {
 		[_speaker, ["mySoundHere",2000,1]] remoteExec ["say3d"];
 		_soungLength = 15;
 	};
 ```
-to line 39.
-Then change "mySoundHere" to the name givne in the description.ext and _soungLength to the length of the sound in seconds
+5. Change "mySoundHere" to the name givneto the sound in the description.ext
+6. Change _soungLength to the length of the sound in seconds

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)